nebulastream/topology-change-generator/README.md

 # Execution

-Run the command to build and generate the experiment files `cargo run --release`
+Run the command to build and generate the experiment files `cargo run --release` with

 # Parameters